b-tang/cs-4440-intro-to-operating-systems/README.md

-# CS-4440 Introduction to Operating Systems
+# CS 4440 Introduction to Operating Systems

 This repository holds assignments and projects related to **CS-4440: Introduction to Operating Systems**.
 The coursework explores core operating system topics, including process management, memory handling, and performance evaluation.